-Secretary Alger has returned from Fort Monroe greatly improved in health, and called on the president at the White House.
-He walked with a firm step and seemed to have almos completely recovered from his recent The postoffice department has offered says: The large steamer, Pakshan, is fast on Beaconed rock, at the entrance of Nanaimo harbor.
-Efforts of the tugs to pull her off have thus far been unsuccessful.
-The Pakshan had just returned from her first trip to Alaska.
 Prince Tai Wan Koon, father of the emperor of Corea, died on February 22, according to advices received by the Corean legation.
 Prince Tai Wan Koon was king regent during the minority of the present emperor. minister will go in mourning for the period of thirty days.

-Charles Merriti, said to be a discharged postal clerk, has been arrested, charged with having had a hand in the Kansas City, Pittsburg & Gulf hold-up, the night of January 4.
+Charles Merritt, said to be a discharged postal clerk, has been arrested, charged with having had a hand in the Kansas City, Pittsburg & Gulf hold-up, the night of January 4.
 A revolver in Merritt's possession is said to have belonged to the Wells-Fargo messenger on the robbed train.

 The natural opinion of many persons is that the Maine was hit by a torpedo, after which the magazine exploded.
-In an interview with Thomas Melville, of Brooklyn, who was not injured and was on watch on the quarter deck, he said he felt two distinct shocks.
+In an interview with Thomas Melville, of Brooklyn, who was not injured and was on watch on ouarter deck, he said he felt two distinct shocks.
 The first was as severe as the second, which blew up the ship.
 Other survivors are of the same opinion, that it was foul work.

-Henry Williams, a negro aged 25 shot and killed Miss Ethel Gray, a white girl, shortly after midnight at her residence in Oakland, Cal., and then killed himself.
+Henry Williams, a negro aged 25, shot and killed Miss Ethel Grav, a white girl, shortly after midnight at her residence in Oakland, Cal., then killed himself.
 The dead girl was 22 years of age, a daughter of Mrs. H. S. Gray, and was employed as a clerk.
 The dead negro was a desperate character, and had served a term in the county jail for theft.
 He is said to have been infatuated with the girl.
-Great preparations are being made at the Denver stock yards for a large cattle business in the spring.
-In order to attract shipments the charges for hay and corp, fed to cattle in the yards, have been reduced so as to correspond with the Missouri river markets.
-Hereafter the charge for hav will be 80 cents per 100 pounds, instead of \$1 as heretofore, and for corn \$1.25 per 100 pounds, instead of \$2.
-The New York Press says: There possibility that the bark Agato. which sailed from this port last week. bound to the Yukon river, may have been wrecked.
-The Agate carried forty men going to the Klondike and crew of sixteen.
-The steamship Kingsland, when twenty miles southsoutheast of Barnekat, fell in with a quantity of wreckage.
-Captain Scott of the Kingsland says the wreckage extended forty miles.
+Great preparations are being made at the Denver stock gards for a large cattle business in the spring.
+In order to attract shipments the charges for hav and corn, fed to cattle in the vards, have been reduced so as to correspond with the Missouri river mar-Hereafter the charge for hay will be 80 cepts per 100 pounds, instend of \$1 as heretofore, and for corn \$1.25 per 100 pounds, instead of \$2.
+The New York Press says: There is a possibility that the back Agato.

+which sailed from this port last week. bound to the Yukon river, may have been wrecked.
+The Argic carried forty men going to the Clondike and crew of sixteen.
+The Kingsland, when twenty miles south-southeast of Barnekat, foll in with a quantity of wreckage.
+Captain Scott of the Kingeland says the wreckage extended forty miles.

-A Cherokee, la., special says: At Cleghorn, a small town about ter miles west of here, Mrs. Elizabeth Wilcox, a widow, 48 years of age, shot and killed her 5-vear-old son, Irving, In sanity was undoubtedly the cause of the crime, as the woman was the inmate of a hospital at Independence from July, 1896, to July, 1897. said she has labored under the delusion that some one would eventually defraud them of their property. that the child would be better off dead than allve.
+A Cherokee, Ia., special says: At Cleehorn, a small town about ten miles west of here, Mrs. Elizabeth Wilcox, a widow, 48 years of age, shot and killed her 5-year-old son, Irving Insanity was undoubtedly the cause of the crime, as the woman was the inmate of a hospital at Indopendence from July, 1896, to July, 1897.
+It is sid she has labored under the delusion that some one would eventually defraud them of their property, and that the child would be better off dead than alive.